romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a key advantage of having an enterprise account on GitHub Enterprise Cloud for an organization?
+Q: What is a key advantage of having an enterprise account on GitHub Enterprise Cloud for an organization?
 <details><summary>Show the answer</summary><p>

 - **It allows owners to centrally manage policy and billing for multiple organizations**